Saipan (film): Production

 The film is directed by Glenn Leyburn and Lisa Barros D’Sa from a script by Paul Fraser.
 It is produced by Macdara Kelleher and John Keville for Wild Atlantic Pictures along with Trevor Birney and Oliver Butler for Fine Point Films.
 It is made in association with Fís Éireann/Screen Ireland and Northern Ireland Screen.
+Paul Fraser described the script "as two impossibly complicated egos unwilling to step down and look at the consequences".

-In July 2024, Steve Coogan and Éanna Hardwicke were cast in the roles of Ireland manager Mick McCarthy and Ireland captain Roy Keane.
-Jack Hickey joined the cast as Niall Quinn the following month.
-Harriet Cains was cast as Keane's wife Theresa.
-Coogan told Patrick Kielty on the Late Late Show that he had "a chat" with Mick McCarthy before portraying him, saying he "wanted to make sure that if I was going to take part in it, it was a balanced depiction".
+In July 2024, Steve Coogan and Éanna Hardwicke were cast in the roles of McCarthy and Keane.
+Jack Hickey joined as Niall Quinn the following month.
+Harriet Cains was cast as Keane's wife, Theresa.

+Coogan told Patrick Kielty on the Late Late Show that he had "a chat" with McCarthy before portraying him, saying he "wanted to make sure that if I was going to take part in it, it was a balanced depiction".
+When Coogan spoke to McCarthy over the phone prior to filming, McCarthy recalled ringing Keane on the eve of the World Cup, which became a late addition to the script.
 Principal photography began in Belfast in August 2024.
+Filming also took place in Carlingford, County Louth.

 Reception

-In September 2025, the film premiered at the Toronto International Film Festival.
-The film was favourably reviewed by The Guardian and described as “the rare football movie that’s worth a replay.”
+On the review aggregator website Rotten Tomatoes, Saipan holds an approval rating of 90% from 29 reviews.
+In September 2025, the film premiered at the Toronto International Film Festival and film was favourably reviewed by The Guardian and described as “the rare football movie that’s worth a replay.”

-Damon Wise for Deadline calls the film a "surprisingly profound soccer comedy."
+Damon Wise for Deadline called the film a "surprisingly profound soccer comedy."
+Robbie Collin in The Daily Telegraph commented that Coogan played McCarthy "subtly" and the film was "most entertaining when it simply pits Coogan and Hardwicke against each other as two strains of modern Irish manhood at war", providing "a watchable national identity crisis in microcosm".
+Phil de Semlyn in Time Out awarded the film four stars but questioned whether McCarthy was unfairly shown as a "cowed" figure akin to a "supply teacher" but noted the film was not aiming for "strict reconstruction so much as an exploration of the tensions within the Irish psyche".
+Evelyn O'Rourke for RTÉ praised the performances of Harriet Cairns as Theresa Keane, as well as Coogan and Hardwicke who are "authentic… never cartoonish" and also praised the "delicious archive" footage and the soundtrack with "much-loved anthems" from the era.

+In The Irish Independent, Chris Wasser said that the film elicits sympathy for both Keane and McCarthy and does "well to condense a sensational real-life melodrama into a competent big-screen tragicomedy" with Hardwicke's "complex and convincing interpretation" the "undeniable star of the show".
+In the same publication, Paul Kimmage questioned the ethics of using real life characters and names in a fictionalised way, giving the "veneer of a documentary — news reports and radio reports and newspaper reports from the time" whilst being a work of fiction, highlighting that "Keane never said anything about Mick McCarthy’s Irishness" in reality.